In battle of ace vs. ‘opener,’ somehow it takes Mariners 14 innings to lose to Astros

 Verlander was very good and Adams was knocked around before getting through the first inning.
 Yet somehow the Mariners made the Astros play 14 innings before finally losing 8-7 on Yuli Gurriel’s sacrifice fly, concluding Seattle’s longest homestand of the season.

 The Mariners twice came back when down to their final out, once against top closer Roberto Osuna in the bottom of the ninth, then again in the bottom of the 10th.
+They almost pulled off one final comeback in the 14th, but Shed Long popped out to left field on a 3-1 pitch with the bases loaded to finally end the 5 hour, 6 minute game.

-The Mariners finished the 11-day, 11-game homestand with just four wins, but they certainly put up a great fight Thursday before leaving town to start a three-game series at the Los Angeles Angels.
+The Mariners finished the 11-day, 11-game homestand with just three wins, but they certainly put up a great fight before leaving town to start a three-game series at the Los Angeles Angels.

+“Our guys really competed their tails off today,” said Mariners manager Scott Servais.
+“I am proud of our effort, continuing to come back in that game. … We kept fighting and (had) a lot of great signs offensively.”

 Trailing from almost the outset, the Mariners finally caught the Astros with two outs in the bottom of the ninth, when Edwin Encarnacion lashed a single to right, tying the score at 6.